gardinbe/jQuery-hoverscroll/README.md

 ```

 ### manually fading in/out the element
-the scroller can be faded in or out manually by using animate.in() or animate.out(). these functions will automatically be called by check().
+the scroller can be manually faded in or out by using animate.in() or animate.out(), but these functions will automatically called by check() when needed.

 **example**